CS-UCR/cs105-prj-phase3-turtle/README.md

 Edward:

-Phase 1 -
+Phase 1 - Researched project ideas and potential data sets.
+Attempted to get yelp api/data set to work.

-Phase 2 -
+Phase 2 - Worked with scrapped data to create visualazations and insights into relevance of anti-aquarium sentiment and yelp ratings.

-Phase 3 -
+Phase 3 - Tried to make a model to predict the rating of a review using the date and text reviews as labels.